 First Church will provide tables and chairs, and free parking including handicapped accessible parking.

 First Church will hold a Rejoicing Spirits worship service on Sunday, Feb.
 25, at 4:00 p.m.
 All are welcome!

 The service is specially designed and adapted for individuals with intellectual and developmental disabilities, and their families.
 An informal atmosphere, brief messages, and lots of music and fellowship opportunities.

-For more information, call or e-mail the church at (717) 766-4611 or firstname.lastname@example.org.
+If you have questions or would like more information, call or e-mail the church office at (717) 766-4611 or firstname.lastname@example.org.